-At Denton it is our belief that each child's potential should be developed to the full and that all children should be equally valued and given access to a broad and balanced education.
+At Denton, it is our belief that each child's potential should be developed to the full and that all children should be equally valued and given access to a broad and balanced education.

 This policy describes the way that we meet the needs of children who experience barriers to their learning, which may relate to sensory or physical impairment, learning difficulties or emotional or social development, or may relate to factors in their environment, including the learning environment that they experience in school.
 At Denton School we aim to identify these needs as they arise and provide teaching and learning contexts which enable every child to achieve to his or her full potential.
+"The school provides high- quality care, particularly in supporting vulnerable pupils".
+(Ofsted 2015)

-We believe there should be a whole school approach to providing for a child's special educational needs; we consider, too, that the knowledge, views and experience of a child's parents are of great importance.
+We believe there should be a whole school approach to providing for a child's special educational needs; we consider too that the knowledge, views and experience of a child's parents are of great importance.

-The teachers in school with particular responsibility for Inclusion and Special Educational Needs are the Inclusion Manager and SENCO.
+The teacher in school with particular responsibility for Inclusion and Special Educational Needs is the Inclusion Manager, Mrs Jill Cornforth.